WordPress – Choosing Which to Use

 It would help to have a hosting provider to use MySQL databases and FTP access.
 Typically, a hosting provider will cost you less than $7 a month.
 You can find these services at GoDaddy.com or Bluehost.com.

 WordPress.org requires a significant amount of technical knowledge to set up and run.
 You are also responsible for backing up your content, handling spam issues, and issues with down sites due to high traffic.
 Essentially, it places full responsibility on you as the blogger.

 Choosing between the two

 Your best bet is to start at WordPress.com to learn the Dashboard and how WordPress works.
 The start-up is free, and you can then decide if you want to blog or host your website.
-Once you understand how WordPress works, you can export your content to your self-hosted WordPress site.
+Once you understand WordPress, you can export your content to your self-hosted WordPress site.

-Though WordPress.org has limitations on support, they offer a great forum filled with helpful information to help you keep your site running smoothly.
+Though WordPress.org has limitations on support, it offers a great forum filled with helpful information to help you keep your site running smoothly.
 You also have options for plug-ins that allow emailing newsletters and other information to your client base.